seanpmaxwell/jet-validators/README.md

 ```

 ### Validating object schemas <a name="validating-object-schemas"></a>
-If you need to validate an object schema, you can pass a validator object with the key being an object property and the value being the any of the validator-functions in this library OR you can write your own validator-function (see the <a href="#custom-validators">Custom Validators</a> section).<br>
+If you need to validate an object schema, you can pass a validator object with the key being a property of the object and the value being the any of the validator-functions in this library OR you can write your own validator-function (see the <a href="#custom-validators">Custom Validators</a> section).<br>

 > These functions aren't meant to replace full-fledged schema validation libraries (like zod, ajv, etc), they're just meant as a simple object validating tool where using a separate schema validation library might be overkill.
 If you need some more powerful, I highly recommend `jet-validators` sister library <a href="https://github.com/seanpmaxwell/jet-schema">jet-schema</a> which allows you to do a lot more like force schema properties using predefined types.